robert-s-lee/label-studio/docs/source/guide/FAQ.md

 ## Blank page when loading a project

 After starting Label Studio and opening a project, you see a blank page.
-Several possible issues could be the cause.

-### Cause: Host not recognized
+There are several reasons for the occurrence of this error.

-If you specify a host without a protocol such as `http://` or `https://` when starting Label Studio, Label Studio can fail to locate the correct files to load the project page.
+Cause: If you specify a host without a protocol such as `http://` or `https://` when starting Label Studio, Label Studio can fail to locate the correct files to load the project page.

-To resolve this issue, update the host specified as an environment variable or when starting Label Studio.
+Resolution: Update the host specified as an environment variable or when starting Label Studio.
 For more information, see [Start Label Studio](start.html).

 ## Slowness while labeling

 If you are using the SQLite database and another user imports a large volume of data, labeling might slow down for other users on the server due to the database load.

-If you want to upload a large volume of data (thousands of items), consider doing that at a time when people are not labeling or use a different database backend such as PostgreSQL or Redis.
+If you want to upload a large volume of data (thousands of items), consider doing that at a time when users are not labeling or use a different database backend such as PostgreSQL or Redis.
 You can run Docker Compose from the root directory of Label Studio to use PostgreSQL: `docker-compose up -d` or for more information, see [Sync data from cloud or database storage](storage.html).

 ## Image/audio/resource loading error while labeling

-The most common mistake while resource loading is Cross-Origin Resource Sharing <b>CORS</b> problem or Cross Domain.
+The most common mistake while resource loading is Cross-Origin Resource Sharing (CORS) problem or Cross Domain.
 When you are trying to fetch a picture from external hosting it could be blocked by security reasons.
 Go to browser console (`Ctrl + Shift + i` for Chrome) and check errors there.
 Typically, this problem is solved by the external host setup.

 <br>
 <center>